tiiiecherle/osx_install_config/README.md

 5	Homebrew and Casks
 -----
-Homebrew is a really nice project and a package manager for OS X. In addition with homebrew cask it allows you to install and update software packages, players, plugins and apps on OS X.
+Homebrew is a really nice project and a package manager for macOS.
+In addition with homebrew cask it allows you to install and update software packages, players, plugins and apps on macOS.

 You will find more information here: